dwml/StereotacticFrame/README.md

 The *image_path* should be the path to the input image, the *modality* should be one of **MR** or **CT** and *transform_path* is an optional path of the output transform.

+> [!CAUTION]
-**WARNING**: In no circumstances can one use this package for clinical purposes.
+> In no circumstances can one use this package for clinical purposes.
 It is not thoroughly tested on a variety of images and should therefore only be used for research purposes.